zamboney/SDP-NativeScript/docs/README.md

 ##that it!

-you now have typescript on your machine
+you now have NativeScript on your machine

 for further explanation go to [http://docs.nativescript.org/start/quick-setup](http://docs.nativescript.org/start/quick-setup)